gizmo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Road work			| Road work      							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 100%.
+The model was able to correctly predict 5 of the 5 traffic signs from the internet.
+This is certainly a plausible test accuracy considering the validation accuracy was relatively high at 93.5%.
+The validation accuracy is also not so high that we should also expect that other novel traffic signs can fail prediction.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)